jes/notes/philosophy.md

 Or at least you will at first, until you realise you can take negative-sum bets, and ignore the bad outcomes and be happy about the good outcomes, and slowly bankrupt yourself while getting more and more units of joy.

+But also, something like "conservation of expected joy".
+If an event has two possible outcomes with 50:50 probability, and you'll be
+10 units happy with one and 20 units happy with the other, then really you are 15 units happy right now, and you get a +5 or -5 adjustment afterwards.
+You don't get to think you are +10 happy after you get the bad outcome, you should have already counted that as soon as you knew the event was going to happen.

 ### Where does talking one's book end and putting one's money where one's mouth is begin?

 ### Negative-sum and positive-sum trade